If both drivers are at fault in a car accident, who pays for damages and injuries?

 Contributory negligence theory states that a driver involved in an accident cannot sue the other driver for damages and injuries if their own negligence played a part in causing the accident.

-The left turning car driver, from the above mentioned example, is also partially at fault as the turn signal was not used and the incoming motorist, although over-speeding, did not know that the other car would suddenly turn in front.
+The left-turning car driver, from the above-mentioned example, is also partially at fault as the turn signal was not used and the oncoming motorist, although over-speeding, did not know that the other car would suddenly turn in front.
 The turning car driver cannot sue the other driver for damages and injuries sustained in the car accident.
 This is called ‘pure contributory negligence’ and it bars a driver from seeking damages if their own negligence played a role in the accident.
 This has been modified in certain states when a driver can sue for damages if his or her negligence in causing the accident is less than 50 percent.

 Auto Accident Lawyer St. Louis

 If you have been in an accident in which it is difficult to determine fault, seek the help of an experienced St. Louis auto accident lawyer from The Hoffmann Law Firm, L.L.C.
 Call us at (314) 361-4242 to protect your legal rights.